MFierro25/city-explorer/README.md

 11/01/2021 11:36pm - set up API key and search form in the app. <br>
 11/02/2021 3:47pm - fixed data and map to show properly when a city is entered <br>
-11/03/2021 4 pm - created button and list to show weather information for searched city
+11/03/2021 4 pm - created button and list to show weather information for searched city 11/04/2021 4:54 pm - made front end to show buttons to request movie and weather information

 ## Credit and Collaborations